-Note: The temporary suspension of co-payments does not apply for members enrolled in SeniorCare or the Wisconsin Chronic Disease Program (WCDP).
+Note: The temporary suspension of co-payments does not apply to members enrolled in SeniorCare or the Wisconsin Chronic Disease Program (WCDP).
 SeniorCare and WCDP members will continue to be charged co-pays. https://www.dhs.wisconsin.gov/

-Your Revenue Cycle Management partner, ebix, Inc. thought this information would be of benefit to your organization.
-Our professional associations help us stay ahead of the curve, ensuring our partners are always benefiting from our growing expertise.
+Your Revenue Cycle Management partner, ebix, Inc., thought this information would benefit your organization.
+Our professional associations help us stay ahead of the curve, ensuring our partners benefit from our growing expertise.

 By and large, medical billing begins with accurate and complete documentation in the medical record.
 Hence, coding is how your intellectual services and labor translate into a code used to bill insurance and document the value of your service.
 The ebix Billing Services team has a strong reputation as an expert in medical coding services.

 Perhaps most noteworthy are the ICD-10 codes.
 The ICD-10 is currently the cornerstone of classifying diseases, injuries, health encounters, and inpatient procedures in morbidity settings.
 Because of this, the ebix, Inc. team has honed medical coding skills and business processes to meet the needs of independent physicians.